BUNTER SPRING WINERY — CURRENT RELEASES

 SPRING 2018 CABERNET SAUVIGNON, CALISTOGA, NAPA VALLEY, 13.6% alcohol, 24 cases, $60/bottle.
 100% Cabernet Sauvignon, organically grown on the site of the historic vineyard of Samuel Brannan, the founder of Calistoga.
 Calistoga is the warmest AVA in Napa Valley, and you can taste it here.
 This is a bold, ripe, spicy wine, with plenty of tannin, aged 34 months in new American oak, very contemporary in style, just what people love about Napa Cab.
 Although it’s drinkable now, this wine will be much better in five or ten years, and might well last many years.
 The grapes from this vineyard are expensive, and go into several wines selling for hundreds of dollars.
 Ingredients: organic grapes, water, yeast, sulfite.
 Not fined, reverse osmosis filtered.
 At bottling: total sulfites 46 ppm, residual sugar 0.2 g/l (totally dry).

 2018 HIPPIE SYRAH, NAPA VALLEY.
 100% Syrah.
 14.12% alcohol, 68 cases, $30.
 Made with organic grapes.
 Here, the ‘wild’ yeast behaved themselves during a peaceful anti-establishment fermentation.
 We added a little sulfite to the one third that underwent two weeks of carbonic maceration.
-For a “Hippie” wine, it’s pretty square, with some spicy American oak character any Republican could love.
+For a “Hippie” wine, it’s pretty square, with spicy American oak character and Napa depth of flavor, but it does have a little dank streak any Deadhead could love.
 Ingredients: Organic grapes, water, sulfite.
 Not filtered, not fined.
 At bottling: total sulfite 37 ppm, residual sugar <0.1 g/l (dry).

 2017 BÜNTER “NATUR” SYRAH, COOMBSVILLE, NAPA VALLEY.
 100% Syrah, Estate bottled.
 13.27% alcohol, 50 cases, $30.
 Organic grapes, 50% carbonic maceration.
 Subtle, delicious, complex, with superb balance and a structure that complements many foods, and never overwhelms the palate.
-Definitely different, but familiar enough that any red wine lover can embrace it.
+Definitely different from Cab, but familiar enough that any red wine lover could embrace it.
 Ingredients: Organic grapes, water, sulfite.
 Not fined, not filtered.
 At bottling: total SO2 39 ppm, residual sugar <0.1 g/l (bone dry).

 Winemaker’s Note